-The HCCA program is a collaborative effort of health professionals and child care providers working to improve the early education and health and safety of children in out-of-home child care.
+The HCCA Child Care & Health Partnership is a collaborative effort of health professionals and child care providers working to improve the early education and health and safety of children in out-of-home child care.
 This includes increasing access to preventive health services, safe physical environments, and a medical home for all children.
 The program also strives to increase pediatrician participation and effectiveness in providing high-quality care and promoting early education and children's health and well-being.

 - To promote the healthy development and school readiness of children in early education and child care by strengthening partnerships between health and child care professionals.

 - To provide information and support necessary to strengthen children’s access to health services.

 - To promote the cognitive, social and physical development of children in early education and child care.

 - To provide technical assistance regarding health and safety for health professionals and the early childhood community.